Franciskid/jellyfin-plugin-ai-search/README.md

   quietly degrade into noise, with no error anywhere.
 - A note from my own setup: on my GPU (a GTX 1660 SUPER) bge-m3 returned broken embeddings (NaN), while two-word test strings worked fine, which made it very confusing to debug.
-Running the model on CPU fixed it:
+I couldn't debug it so I used the CPU instead :
   `printf 'FROM bge-m3\nPARAMETER num_gpu 0\n' | ollama create bge-m3-cpu -f -`.
   I haven't looked into whether other cards do this.
-With 3000 movies, CPU embedding is fast enough that I didn't need to.
+With 18000 media, CPU embedding is fast enough that I didn't need to.

 ## Getting started